 All images have file names, and the images on your blog should also have alt texts and sometimes captions.
 Each provides you with an opportunity to improve your keyword density and emphasize to search engines what each blog post is about.
 (We’ll discuss writing SEO alt texts below.)

-Keep these 4 tips in mind when choosing images for your blog posts.
+Keep these five tips in mind when choosing images for your blog posts.

 1. Always Check Licensing

 While some websites provide completely free images, others provide theirs under licenses that place certain obligations on you.
 For example, in some cases, you may have to contact the owner for permission or provide attribution to them in your post.
 Some images, of course, cannot be legally copied or used at all.

 Before you choose an image, find out what you need to do to be in the clear legally.

 2. Choose Relevant Pictures